pengying/androidtv-codelab/static/codelabs/1-androidtv-adding-leanback/3-creating-video-browser-fragment.md

       }
     }

-&rarr; To this class we'll add an instance variable to store the `ImageCardView` we'll draw into once the bitmap is loaded.
+&rarr; To this class we'll add a variable to store the `ImageCardView` we'll draw into once the bitmap is loaded.

     private ImageCardView mImageCardView;